Multiple victims in Texas shooting spree, police say | DW | 31.08.2019

-A shooter has been shot and killed after a rampage in the US state of Texas that reportedly left around 20 people wounded.
-Police previously said a suspect had hijacked a postal van and was targeting "random people."
+A shooter has been shot and killed after a rampage in the US state of Texas that killed at least five people and injured 21 more.
+Police had said the suspect had hijacked a postal van and was targeting "random people."

-Texas police said a gunman has been shot dead by authorities following a spree in the neighboring cities of Midland and Odessa on Saturday.
+Texas police said a gunman has been shot dead by authorities following a spree in the neighboring cities of Midland and Odessa that resulted in at least five deaths and 21 more people injured on Saturday.

 "There is no active shooter at this time," Midland police said on Facebook.

+The gunman was described by police as a white male in his mid-30s.

 Previously, authorities reported multiple gunshot victims in the area.
-Around 20 people have been hurt, including a police officer and a public safety officer who were both shot and are receiving treatment for non-life threatening wounds, Jerry Morales, the mayor of Midland, told CNN.
+A police officer and a public safety officer were among those shot and are receiving treatment for non-life threatening wounds, Jerry Morales, the mayor of Midland, told CNN.

 "We are hoping it is one shooter and that we have contained him," Morales said, adding that a motive for the shooting had not been established.